Notice of Team Name for a Broker's License

-Yes, as long as the advertisement complies with Rule 535.154(m) regarding any restrictions that might apply.
+Yes, as long as the advertisement complies with Rule 535.155 (effective May 15, 2018) regarding any restrictions that might apply.
 However, a rebate to a buyer from a license holder may be subject to restrictions by the buyer’s lender.
 You should contact your broker or private attorney to find out how you should notify and obtain the consent of the buyer’s lender to address any impact the rebate may have on the determination regarding the buyer’s creditworthiness.

 Yes.
 If TREC records do not show that you have completed your CE at the time you submit your renewal application, you must pay a $200 CE deferral fee, or renew in inactive status.
 Paying the deferral fee allows you to continue to be active in real estate activities and provides an additional 60 days from your expiration date to complete your CE.

 No. The designated broker acting as a general partner must be an individual, not another business entity.
 [See TRELA §1101.355 and Rules 535.50(5) and §535.53(a)]